-UNDERGRADUATE ACADEMIC OFFERINGS: THEATRE ARTS

-103 Applied Crafts I: Stagecraft (1.5) An introduction to set construction, the materials used, and safe scene shop practices with hands-on application of learned techniques.

-203 Scenography II: Advanced Theatrical Design (3)......Spring Even This advanced theatrical design course will take a more in depth look at scenic design, as well as other design areas connected to the departmental productions for the academic semester.
-It will explore the materials needed, principles used, and practices of these design areas.
-This course will enable students to feel comfortable with and be employable in an introductory position in scenic design and the other design areas covered.
-Prerequisite: Theatre Arts 113; or permission of instructor.
+Improvisational thinking is a valuable skill for leaders, creatives, and anyone in collaborative and/or generative contexts.
+This course considers our human capacity for improvisation, its value in our lives, and its applications in any vocation.
+Students will expand their improvisational capacities in an active learning environment.

-220 Dance II: Dance as Art (1.5)......Spring Odd A deeper exploration of dance history, styles, and improvisation methods than 120.
+220 Dance II: Dance as Art (1.5) A deeper exploration of dance history, styles, and improvisation methods than 120.
 A program focusing on the art and movement technique of various dance styles, implementing information learned into beginning choreography.
 The course is tailored to each student's abilities while challenging their knowledge and understanding.
-Practice and repetition will be key elements in this class, and will progress from the basics, adding more detailed analysis of the exercises.
+Practice and repetition will be key elements in this class, and will progress from the beginning adding more detailed analysis of the graphics.
+Striction and CORE activity requirement. from the basics, adding more detailed analysis of the exercises.
 Satisfies one CORE activity requirement.

-230 Applied Crafts II: Introduction to Stage Management (1.5) ......Fall Odd A focused study of the skills and mechanics necessary to contribute well to the production process as a stage manager with an emphasis on organization, leadership, and communication.

-341- Special Topics (1-3) ......Occasional 348 These courses will consist of topics not normally covered in other program courses.
-Specially designed to focus on more specific topics utilizing instructor strengths and consideration of student needs.

-has both influenced and been influenced by playwrights, performers, and theater makers.
-May not be taken on a pass/fail basis.
-Not recommended for freshmen students.
-Satisfies Core Program writing-intensive requirement.

-366 Theatre Today (3)Spring Odd Examines current trends, achievements and problems in contemporary western and non-westerns theatre and dramatic literature.
-Students will read dramatic theory, contemporary dramatic literature, and situate their developing understandings within a Reformed worldview.
-Not recommended for freshmen students.
-371 Applied Theatre: Capstone Production Project (2-6) 372 Scene Study (3)Spring Odd Apply foundational acting skills and advanced methods to develop roles for stage and screen.
-Students will work collaboratively to rehearse and perform scenes and develop audition repertoire.
-Recommended for students who have already taken other performance courses or have experience acting in Dordt productions.
-380 Writing for Performance (1.5) 382 Advanced Directing (3)Fall Odd Build on foundational skills to advance understanding of directing for the stage.
-Students will study concepts central to successful direct- ing and apply them in and outside of class, culminating in the direction of a one-act play.
+230 Applied Crafts II: Introduction to Stage Management (1.5) 231 Applied Crafts III: Lighting and Sound Technologies (1.5) 232 Applied Crafts IV: Costume and Make-up Studio (1.5) 201 Service-Learning (1-3) 281- 283 See page 37, Service-Learning 307 The Actor's Process: Character Development (3) 320 Dance III: Dance Choreography and Performance (1.5) 341- 348 Special Topics (1-3) 365 Theatre in Cultural Context (3) 366 Theatre Today (3) 371 Applied Theatre: Capstone Production Project (2-6) 372 Scene Study (3) 380 Writing for Performance (1.5) 382 Advanced Directing (3) Build on foundational skills to advance understanding of directing for the stage.
+Students will study concepts central to successful directing and apply them in and outside of class, culminating in the direction of a one-act play.
 Prerequisite: Theatre Arts 102; or permission of instructor.

-386 Majors Seminar (3)Fall Odd A course on the arts and vocation, specifically related to theatre.
-Students will investigate all aspects of their calling as theatre artists includ- ing: professional practices (such as goal setting, resume writing and auditioning), career wellness and sustainability, and the place of theatre arts in God's kingdom.
-391- 393 Individual Studies (1-3)
+A course on the arts and vocation, specifically related to theatre.
+Students will investigate all aspects of their calling as theatre artists including: professional practices (such as goal setting, resume writing and auditioning), career wellness and sustainability, and the place of theatre arts in God's kingdom.